muratk3n/thirdwave/en/README.md

 too.
 Not bad, but lemme tell u what you did wrong here Carl, forgot to mention how stick angle translates to btw-city angle..

 He is really rockin that brown jacket with the turtleneck tho.
-Disco, I dig it, but some stuff got lost in the show..
+Very disco, Studio 54, I dig it, but some stuff got lost during the show..

 ---